Birding and community science

 • Recycled plastic or large plastic storage bag

-Bird watching can be done from your backyard or window, and offers the opportunity to practice patience as well as observation and listening skills.
-Kids are natural explorers, so birding is a perfect activity to do year round.
+Bird watching, also known as birding, can be done from your backyard or window and offers the opportunity to practice patience as well as observation and listening skills.
+Birding is a perfect activity to do year-round.

 Activity: Practice birding by ear

-Sound is often the best way to know if a bird is nearby, and can also help you identify a bird species without ever seeing it.
-Be more mindful when you go outside and listen for birds.
+Sound is often one of the best ways to know if a bird is nearby and can also help you identify a bird species without ever seeing it.
+Be mindful when you go outside and listen for birds.
 Do you hear repetitive songs or calls?
 Do you notice more than one type of bird?

 Learning to identify a bird by its sound can seem challenging, especially when there are several birds singing at once.
 To speed up your learning process, really think about what you're hearing.
 Describe the sound to yourself or write it down.
 Familiarize yourself with some common backyard bird songs below.
 Pick a few species that you have seen in your neighborhood and listen to them repeatedly.
 Now when you go outside, try to identify a bird by its sound before you see it.

 Want even more sounds?
-Download the National Audubon Society's Bird Guide App or visit their online bird guide to hear hundreds of bird calls and songs.
+Download the National Audubon Society's Bird Guide app to learn more about birds or visit their online bird guide to hear hundreds of bird calls and songs.

 Bird sound identification